mctools/simplebuild-dgcode/doc/source/particlegenerators.rst

 given generator module.
 Of course, those values can again be overwritten from the command line should the user of the simulation script so desire).
-In the example below, the author of the simulation script in question has decided to use the SimpleGen generator module from the FIXME G4StdGenerators package:
+In the example below, the author of the simulation script in question has decided to use the SimpleGen generator module from the :sbpkg:`G4StdGenerators` package:

 .. code-block:: python